Dollar set for second week of gains as focus turns to Fed - Up News Info

 Article content

+Euro zone business activity expanded at its fastest monthly pace in over two decades in July as the loosening of more COVID-19 restrictions gave a boost to services, but fears of another wave of infections hit business confidence.

+IHS Markit’s Flash Composite Purchasing Managers’ Index, seen as a good guide to economic health, climbed to 60.6 in July from 59.5, its highest reading since July 2000.
-The European Central Bank on Thursday pledged to keep interest rates at record lows for even longer, as widely expected.

-ECB President Christine Lagarde, in her media briefing, said a fresh wave of the coronavirus pandemic could pose a risk to the region’s recovery, although she did offer a more balanced economic outlook.
+The figures came in the wake of the European Central Bank’s meeting on Thursday, in which it pledged to keep interest rates at record lows for even longer.
+ECB President Christine Lagarde said a fresh wave of the pandemic could pose a risk to the region’s recovery, although she did offer a more balanced economic outlook.

 While most analysts see the ECB’s dovish pivot as weighing on the single currency, those at TD Securities say it could push up to $1.1851 in the near-term.